nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/90-CreateYourOwnARC.md

 ## Sketch your ARC

-Try to draw a little map of what your project could look like as an ARC
+Try to sketch a little map of what your project could look like as an ARC

 ## Create a new ARC